simjunky/Leelo/FixList.md

 1. Recheck all Data Input Types if Excel did not round them off (as with the demand profiles)!
 2. Revise all inputs to check if they are neccessairy.
 (And cannot be calculated off of some other inputs already given; e.g. Annuity, CostCapL, CostOperation...L, etc.) (Also: clean input files afterward)
 3. rename programm variables to make them more verbose and not as obscure as currently.
+4. Recheck all variable bounds to maybe shrink searchspace